karendsa/karendsa.github.io/_pages/about.md

 Last summer, I interned at IBM T.J.
 Watson Research Center, Yorktown Heights, NY where I worked on NLP and large language models (LLMs) for text classification applications.
 I also worked on a performance engineering project involving machine learning with Intel calibrations at Dell Inc., Austin TX.

 I participated as a [Microsoft TEALS](https://www.microsoft.com/en-us/teals) teaching assistant during the 2022-23 academic year.
 It was an enriching experience to teach principles of computer science using an innovative curriculum from [code.org](https://code.org/teach).
-I was also fortunate to be a Google Computer Science Research Mentee Scholar in 2022.
+I was also fortunate to be selected as a Google Computer Science Research Mentee Scholar in 2022.

 Contact me to know more!